Life (1999 film)

 Life is a 1999 American buddy comedy-drama film directed by Ted Demme.
 The film stars Eddie Murphy and Martin Lawrence.
-It is the second film featuring Murphy and Lawrence together, the first being Boomerang.
+It is the second film featuring Murphy and Lawrence together (the first being Boomerang, in 1992).
 The supporting cast includes Ned Beatty, R. Lee Ermey, Obba Babatundé, Bernie Mac, Anthony Anderson, Miguel A. Núñez Jr., Bokeem Woodbine, Guy Torry, Michael Taliferro and Barry Shabaka Henley.

-The film's format is a story being told by an elderly inmate about two of his friends, Ray (Murphy) and Claude (Lawrence), who are both wrongfully convicted of murder and sentenced to life in prison.
+The film is framed as a story being told by an elderly inmate about two of his friends, Ray Gibson (Murphy) and Claude Banks (Lawrence), who are both wrongfully convicted of murder and sentenced to life in prison.

 It received an Oscar nomination for Best Makeup at the 72nd Academy Awards.
-Life failed to meet the studio's expectations at the box office, and received mixed reactions from critics.
-The film later found a strong cult following among Murphy and Lawrence’s fans, establishing Life as a cult classic.
+Life failed to meet the studio's expectations at the box office, and received mixed reviews from critics.
+The film later found a strong cult following among Murphy and Lawrence's fans, establishing Life as a cult classic.